 - The United Way of Southwestern Pennsylvania Emergency Food and Shelter Program.

 How You Can Help

-We can’t do what we do without wonderful volunteers and donors like you!
+We can’t do what we do without talented, compassionate colleagues and wonderful volunteers, supporters, and donors like you!

 Meals, Meal Preparers & Servers

 - Shelter meals are coordinated by Community Kitchen Pittsburgh.